Conscription of yeshiva students: History

-Leading rabbis from the conservative wing of the national religious community (including Shmuel Eliyahu, Mordechai Sternberg, Micha Halevi and Shlomo Aviner) supported the rally, and a group of nationalist haredi rabbis issued a proclamation calling on the public to participate in the religious, Zionist rally.
+Leading rabbis from the conservative wing of the national religious community (including Shmuel Eliyahu, Mordechai Sternberg, Micha Halevi, and Shlomo Aviner) supported the rally, and a group of nationalist Haredi rabbis issued a proclamation calling on the public to participate in the religious, Zionist rally.
 Other groups, such as the Tzohar and Beit Hillel rabbinical associations, and rabbis from the religious Zionist community (including Haim Druckman) opposed the protest.
-After harsh commentary by a haredi newspaper about Religious Zionist leader Haim Druckman, Yehoshua Shapira (rabbi of the Ramat Gan yeshiva) and the Association of Community Rabbis (led by Chief Rabbi of Tzfat Shmuel Eliyahu) canceled plans to attend the "million-man march".
+After harsh commentary by a Haredi newspaper about Religious Zionist leader Haim Druckman, Yehoshua Shapira (rabbi of the Ramat Gan yeshiva) and the Association of Community Rabbis (led by Chief Rabbi of Tzfat Shmuel Eliyahu) canceled plans to attend the "million-man march".

-Roads in the capital around the protest area were blocked in the early afternoon and Route 1, the main highway between the capital and the coast, was closed to private vehicles from 2:00 to 7:00 p.m.
+Roads in the capital around the protest area were blocked in the early afternoon, and Route 1, the main highway between the capital and the coast, was closed to private vehicles from 2:00 to 7:00 p.m.

-Demonstrations
+Protests

+Israel

 Hundreds of thousands of protesters lined the streets surrounding the area, with Jaffa Road designated for women, despite unfavorable weather.
 Many leaders of the Haredi community, including the rabbis of Gur, Belz and Vizhnitz, Lithuanian rabbis Aharon Leib Shteinman, Chaim Kanievsky and Shmuel Auerbach, Sephardic rabbis Shalom Cohen and Shimon Desserts and other members of the Great Council of Torah and the Council of Torah Sages attended the rally.
 Members of the orthodox rabbinical community (including Yitzhak Tuvia Weiss, chief Rabbis David Lowe and Isaac Joseph, and Hasidic leaders, rabbis and public figures) were also in attendance.
 Small groups and religious Zionist rabbis, including Shmuel Eliyahu and Yaakov Shapira, were present.

 The organizers, who called for a "million-man protest" by men and boys aged nine and older, estimated attendance at 500,000; police estimated a crowd at 300,000.
 Some believed that 600,000 were present, which led to a public recitation of the Chacham HaRazim blessing.
 All three major Jewish streams (Lithuanian, Hasidic and Sephardic) were represented.
 The peaceful protest was one of the largest in Israel's history, with loudspeaker noise heard across Jerusalem.
 It was secured by about 3,500 police and other security personnel.
 No speeches were made at the rally, but at its end statements received by the Council of Torah Sages were read opposing the conscription of yeshiva and kolel students.
-A simultaneous protest in London drew 4,000 demonstrators, and on March 9 (a week later) 50,000 Orthodox Jews demonstrated in New York City.